is life a recipe

 Thai food is well known for its strong flavors and distinctive fusion of sweet, salty, sour, and spicy sensations.
 But where did this elaborate culinary heritage originate?
 To learn more, let’s explore through the development of Thai cuisine.

 The ancient Sukhothai kingdom, which ruled over what is now central Thailand from the 13th to the 14th century, is where Thai cuisine first gained popularity.
-A variety of ethnicities and ethnic groups, including Chinese, Indian, and Malay, brought their own culinary traditions to the area at that time.
+A variety of ethnicities and ethnic groups, including Chinese, Indian, and Malay, brought their culinary traditions to the area at that time.

 Rice, a longtime mainstay in the area, is one of the essential components of Thai cuisine.
 Rice became the main ingredient in many traditional Thai recipes, including khao pad (fried rice) and khao soi (a fiery noodle soup prepared with coconut milk).
 Early Thai farmers discovered how to grow rice in the lush river valleys.